 Anne returned to England in 1521 and first appeared at the English court at a masquerade ball in March 1522, where she danced with several court ladies including the king's youngest sister, Mary.
 She was at the time romantically involved with the young Henry Percy, the son of the Earl of Northumberland but Percy's father refused to agree to an engagement.
 Anne had other admirers at court, including the poet Thomas Wyatt.
 Anne's sister Mary had been the mistress of Henry VIII and was later married to Sir William Carey, a wealthy courtier.
 Anne herself first seemed to have caught the eye of the king in around 1525.

-Henry's marriage to Catherine was declared null and void.
-Catherine's daughter, the Lady Mary, suffered deprivations and the humiliation of being publicly declared a bastard, she was denied access to her mother, although they continued to correspond in secret.
+Henry's marriage to Catherine of Aragon was declared null and void.
+Catherine's daughter, the Lady Mary suffered deprivations and the humiliation of being publicly declared a bastard, she was denied access to her mother, although they continued to correspond in secret.
 Bishop Fisher and Sir Thomas More were among many who suffered execution because they could not, in good conscience, subscribe to the Act of Supremacy.

-Disliked for her arrogant manner, there was no-one to defend Anne.
+Disliked for her arrogant manner, there was no one to defend Anne.
 She stoutly maintained her innocence of the charges throughout.
 Deserted by everyone, she went to the block with courage.
-Rather than the execution be carried out by a clumsy axe, Henry had considerately brought over an expert swordsman from France to execute his wife.
-She was beheaded privately in the Tower on 19th May, 1536, to enable the King to marry his new love, Jane Seymour.
+Rather than the execution is carried out by a clumsy axe, Henry had considerately brought over an expert swordsman from France to execute his wife.
+She was beheaded privately on Tower Green on 19th May 1536, to enable the King to marry his new love, Jane Seymour.

-Her daughter, Queen Elizabeth I, just two years old when Anne was executed can have had few memories of her mother, It is said that Elizabeth hardly mentioned Anne but in around 1575 she had piece of jewellery commissioned, a ruby and mother of pearl locket ring, which she wore until her own death in 1603.
-The ring had a secret locket compartment which opened to reveal two miniature portraits of Elizabeth and Anne Boleyn.
+Her daughter, Queen Elizabeth I, just two years old when Anne was executed can have had few memories of her mother, It is said that Elizabeth hardly mentioned Anne but in around 1575 she had a piece of jewellery commissioned, a ruby and mother of pearl locket ring, which she wore until her death in 1603.
+The ring had a secret locket compartment that opened to reveal two miniature portraits of Elizabeth and Anne Boleyn.
 When Elizabeth I died this ring was taken from her finger and sent to James VI in Scotland to prove that the Queen was indeed dead and he was now King of England.